List of awards and nominations received by Jennifer Hudson: Black Reel Awards

 The Black Reel Awards, or "BRAs", is an annual American awards ceremony hosted by the Foundation for the Augmentation of African-Americans in Film (FAAAF) to recognize excellence in African-American, as well as those of African diaspora's cinematic achievements in the around the world film industry as assessed by the Academy's voting membership.

 Billboard Music Awards

 The Billboard Music Award is an honor given by Billboard, a publication and music popularity chart covering the music business.

 Golden Globe Awards

 The Golden Globe Awards are accolades bestowed by the 93 members of the Hollywood Foreign Press Association, recognizing excellence in film and television, both domestic and foreign.

 Grammy Awards

 The Grammy Awards (originally called Gramophone Award), or Grammy, is an honor awarded by The Recording Academy to recognize outstanding achievement in the mainly English-language music industry.
 The annual presentation ceremony features performances by prominent artists, and the presentation of those awards that have a more popular interest.
 It shares recognition of the music industry as that of the other performance awards such as the Emmy Awards (television), the Tony Awards (stage performance), and the Academy Awards (motion pictures).
-Hudson has won two awards from eight nominations.
+Hudson has won two awards from nine nominations.